Twitter Blue launches in India at Rs 650 for website, Rs 900 for Android and iOS app

 How to subscribe to Twitter Blue?

-On the website, you just need to click on 'Twitter Blue' on the left column.
-A pop-up will give you an option to chose your preferred plan and then go ahead with the payment.
+On the website, you just need to click on 'Twitter Blue' in the left column.
+A pop-up will allow you to choose your preferred plan and then go ahead with the payment.
 The annual plan will be accessible only via the website.

+On Android and iOS, you need to open the app and swipe right to access the menu.
+You'll then see the 'Twitter Blue' option.
+Once you click on it, Twitter will let you subscribe to the premium service at a monthly cost of Rs 900.

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today